By Lacie Blankenship

 Participants learn how to assess and recognize financial risks in advance and interpret financial strengths, unlock financial disclosure and practice methodology for identifying factors to improve cash cycles and communicating financial results to external stakeholders.

-“With a firm grasp on metrics of financial position and performance, Speaking the Language of Business participants are prepared to lead colleagues by helping them understand how their decisions impact the bottom line,” says Land.
+“With a firm grasp on metrics of financial position and performance, Financial Fundamentals for Non-Accountants participants are prepared to lead colleagues by helping them understand how their decisions impact the bottom line,” says Land.

 “With the financial acumen gained during this course, participants learn to confidently engage with financial professionals and communicate business value to executives, investors, and key stakeholders,” Willis notes.